Voting Convenience Centers

 - You may also vote early in-person.
 Go to your county clerk’s office beginning the 28th day before the election and vote.
 (Section 1-6-5, NMSA 1978).

 The vote center model was first implemented in 2003.
 Early success of the VCC model led other jurisdictions to consider its advantages over the traditional model.
 There are at least seven states that have piloted a VCC concept.
-In New Mexico there are currently some counties that have moved to a full VCC model or similar concept.
-In New Mexico, Senate Bill 337 passed by the 2011 Legislature and was signed by Governor Martinez.
-It provides County Clerks the option to utilize Voting Convenience Centers during elections.
+In New Mexico, all 33 counties have moved to a full VCC model or similar concept.

 Your County Clerk and the Bureau of Elections is always available if you have any questions!